TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 [^chtim]: We chose Timer 8 with Channel 4 because its pins were available, and other timers had occupied pins.
 The timer and channel you use depends on your STM board and model.
 If you’re following along with this post, make sure to choose a timer which has DMA generation.
 When in doubt, refer to the reference manual.[^rm0090]

-{% alert "warning" %}
-The PSC (prescaler) and ARR (auto-reload) are 16-bit *registers*, meaning they range from 0 to 65,535.
-A PSC of 0 denotes a prescaler divisor of 1.
-Thus, by setting `PSC = 0` and `ARR = 3999`, we obtain a divisor of $(0 + 1) \times (3999 + 1) = 4000$.

-In the previous section's example, we had a prescaler divisor of 2 and auto-reload divisor of 6, so we would set `PSC = 1` and `ARR = 5`.
-{% endalert %}

-{% image "assets/img/posts/misc/dsp/stm32-cubemx-timer-2.jpg", "More timer settings from CubeMX.", "post1" %}
+{% image "assets/img/posts/misc/dsp/stm32-cubemx-timer-2-raw.jpg", "More timer settings from CubeMX.", "post1" %}

-<sup>Some other settings in CubeMX to check.
-The pulse (aka Compare Value) affects the duty cycle of the [PWM](https://docs.arduino.cc/learn/microcontrollers/analog-output) signal.
-Higher pulse, higher duty cycle.</sup>
+<sup>Some other settings in CubeMX to check.</sup>
 {.caption}

 Remember to generate code once done.[^codegen] CubeMX should generate the following code in `main.c`: